TACC/Lmod/docs/source/230_lmod_env_vars.rst

   stacks.

 **LMOD_CACHED_LOADS**:
-  [yes/no, default:no, --with-cachedLoads] If true then Lmod will use the spider cache instead of walking MODULEPATH as long as LMOD_IGNORE_CACHE is not set.
+  [yes/no, default:no, --with-cachedLoads] If "yes" then Lmod will use the spider cache instead of walking MODULEPATH to load modulefiles and do "module --terse avail" as long as LMOD_IGNORE_CACHE is not set.

 **LMOD_CASE_INDEPENDENT_SORTING**:
   [yes/no, default: no, --with-caseIndependentSorting] Make avail and